JenAlchimowicz/End-to-end-GNN-based-recommender-system/README.md

 ## Results
-The bolw table shows results for 3 benchmark models and our end-to-end GNN approach.
+The below table shows results for 3 benchmark models and our end-to-end GNN approach.
 The first benchmark outputs random predictions.
 Second benchmark predicts the average rating for a movie for all users.
 In this approach all users get the same recommendations, the first one being the overall highest rated movie in the dataset.
 The third benchmark is a standard collaborative filtering approach.
 The results are summarised in the below table.

 |        **Method**       | **MAE** | **RMSE** |